beanshell/beanshell/README.md

 ### Source code

 The currently active development snapshot branch is merge-fork-beanshell2, project default branch.
-To bulid, pull the project and run the maven command.
+To build, pull the project and run the maven command.

 ```shell
 $ mvn install